 The Strathcona Hotel enjoys a top location in the heart of downtown Toronto, Canada’s largest city.
 Just outside our doors you will find the historic Fairmont Royal York Hotel, Union Station and VIA Rail across the street, as well as the world-class GoodLife Fitness adjacent to the hotel.
-Hotel guests can obtain discounted passes at front desk.
+Hotel guests can have access for a discounted rate.

-The Air Canada Centre is only two blocks away, and the Rogers Centre, Metro Toronto Convention Centre, CN Tower, and more all easily accessible in the midst of the theater and financial district.
-Opening in 2013, the Ripley's Aquarium will make a great addition to downtown Toronto's attractions.
+The Air Canada Centre is only two blocks away, as are Rogers Centre, Metro Toronto Convention Centre, CN Tower, and more - all easily accessible in the midst of the theatre and financial districts.
+Ripley's Aquarium is a short walk from our front doors and has been receiving rave reviews as our city's latest great attraction.

 Toronto is a major destination for the performing arts with more than 50 ballet and dance companies, six opera companies, two symphony orchestras, and a wide variety of theatres.